techidaily/site-screen-video-capture/source/_posts/new-2024-approved-how-to-maximize-your-virtual-engagements-using-obs-and-zoom.md

 ![accept the input](https://images.wondershare.com/filmora/article-images/accept-the-input.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZeYbTVeaXg0?si=rwLL1DbBoX26BGjm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ****Step 3:** Most of you will be on a mobile device and mobile device displays are of a different aspect ratio than your PC.
 Click on the Profile menu on OBS at the top and click on New Profile and name the Profile as per your convenience.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6xGqSETroqA?si=4C1GPgXi-AksR_oO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2\.
 How to Live Stream on Zoom with OBS